Could 2020 be the year you get your craft on?

 This is a collaborative post but all thoughts and opinions are my own

 When my children were little I didn’t ever really get completely into doing crafts with them, though I hate to admit that.
 Yes, we did cutting and pasting, and turning pasta into necklaces but I never really progressed with sewing, knitting or crocheting.
 I did try, in my defence.
 My granny would often patiently try and teach me how to sew or to crochet but I never really got the hang of it.
 Proof it were needed that these things are not genetic since she used to make a living from sewing curtains for people, knitted and crocheted a stack of clothes for me as a small child and could knock up a new skirt in the ad breaks of Coronation Street.
 I inherited her love of cooking, not crochet sadly.

-But with our first grandchild on the way this year it felt like the right time for me to properly learn how to get crafting beyond pasta and Pritt stick.
-So when LoveCrafts got in touch a few weeks ago and asked if I would like to learn to crochet I jumped at the chance.
+But with our first grandchild now here it felt like the right time for me to properly learn how to get crafting beyond pasta and Pritt stick.

 - Don’t start when you are tired.
 Seems like a no brainer, right, but how often do we start to do things in the evening when the light is rubbish, and we are tired?
 When starting anything new, do it in the morning when you aren’t tired, and when the natural light is best.

 - Take breaks, don’t sit for hours trying to learn, there is a reason why school lessons are typically only 45 minutes.
 That is the average concentration span before which we start going off track and our mind wanders.

 - Keep the ball of wool in your lap, or beside you.
 Don’t have it down not the floor where you will feel you need to “pull it” up towards you.